 For such a small sponge, this Nickelodeon icon certainly has made a giant splash in pop culture.
-SpongeBob SquarePants has been on the air for just over 20 years now, plus a feature film, and tons and tons of merchandise.
-This pineapple-dwelling cleaning tool has naturally been adapted into several video games as well, but hasn’t hit quite the same level of success as he has in his other forms of media.
-The last time we saw him on our consoles in a true 3D adventure was with the SpongeBob SquarePants: Battle for Bikini Bottom: Rehydrated edition, which was a remake from the old 2003 game of the same name.
+SpongeBob SquarePants has been on the air for just over 20 years now, plus a feature film and tons and tons of merchandise.
+This pineapple-dwelling cleaning tool has naturally been adapted into several video games as well but hasn’t hit quite the same level of success that he has in his other forms of media.
+The last time we saw him on our consoles in a true 3D adventure was with the SpongeBob SquarePants: Battle for Bikini Bottom: Rehydrated edition, which was a remake of the old 2003 game of the same name.
 With the success of that remaster, it seems THQ Nordic is ready to see if they can squeeze some more moisture out of this old sponge.

-As part of their 10th anniversary showcase, THQ Nordic announced that Purple Lamp Studios, the same team that remastered Battle for Bikini Bottom, would be making a new adventure starring everyone’s favorite undersea fry cook.
+As part of their 10th-anniversary showcase, THQ Nordic announced that Purple Lamp Studios, the same team that remastered Battle for Bikini Bottom, would be making a new adventure starring everyone’s favorite undersea fry cook.
 This newest game is titled SpongeBob SquarePants: The Cosmic Shake and will bring SpongeBob and many familiar friends to all new places on their quest.
 While the announcement was brief, we do have some solid information on the new game to tide you over.
 Here’s everything we know about SpongeBob SquarePants: The Cosmic Shake.

 - Everything we know about Nickelodeon All-Star Brawl

 - The best platformers you can play right now

 - The best video games based on movies